Skip to Content

 Check out the Golden Boy of Pye Corner – The Alternative Monument to the Great Fire of London

-Everyone knows about The Monument that was erected as a memorial of the Great Fire of London… but there’s another, much smaller and more random memorial to the fire on the corner of Cock Lane (seriously, that’s it’s name).
+Everyone knows about The Monument that was erected as a memorial of the Great Fire of London… but there’s another, much smaller and more random memorial to the fire on the corner of Cock Lane (seriously, that’s its name).

 Stand on the corner, look up and you’ll see a small statue of a fat, golden boy set into the wall on a spot marking the outer limit of the Great Fire.
-He stands as a reminder of the true cause of the great fire (it started in a bakers on Pudding Lane and finished on Pye Corner) – gluttony.
+He stands as a reminder of the true cause of the great fire (it started in a bakery on Pudding Lane and finished on Pye Corner) – gluttony.
 Be warned.

 Weird and Unusual Things to do in London: Map